Izenda7Series/IzendaCustomVisualizations/README.md

 - 3D Column chart example: /src/3dcharts/3dcolumnchart.js

+Note that this example is using for demonstration of the flexibility of Izenda JS API to adopt the various requirements on building a custom chart.

 ### Installation

 - Change the WebAPIUrl value to Izenda Standalone BE API in /src/config.js